-When checking the Devices check box in the Settings, we suggest you enable only the error, info and warning information, not the debug information, otherwise you will create too much data.
-For ControlLogix devices, it is very important to use this tool, as the system will display the invalid addresses in the configuration.
+When selecting the Devices check box in the Settings, we suggest you enable only the error, info, and warning information.
+Do not enable the debug information or you will create too much data.
+For ControlLogix devices, it is important to use this tool, as the system will display the invalid addresses in the configuration.

-Click Settings in the Trace Window to select options for message types and modules, data formats, or to save to file.
-You can also configure a tag in the Object Name field and click Add to select that object to include on the monitoring.
+In the Trace Window, click the Settings to select the options for the message types, modules, data formats, or to save to file.
+You can also configure a tag in the Object Name field and click Add to select that object to include in the monitoring.